 Answer:

 Pinus is not a deciduous tree because it does not shed its leaves in any particular season.
-It is an evergreen tree because it has leaves throughout the year and the leaves shed throughout the year and grow back.
-This is because Pinus trees have thicker cuticles and sunken stomata that reduce the loss of water, helping it to grow leaves throughout the year.
+It is an evergreen tree because it has leaves throughout the year, and the leaves shed throughout the year and grow back.
+This is because Pinus trees have thicker cuticles and sunken stomata that reduce the loss of water, helping them to grow leaves throughout the year.

 Question: 4